museum4punkt0/StorytellAR/readme.md

 ## Licensing

+MIT license

-MIT license 2018 (c) museum4punkt0 - Staatliche Museen zu Berlin / NEEEU Spaces GmbH
+Copyright © 2018, museum4punkt0 - Staatliche Museen zu Berlin / NEEEU Spaces GmbH

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal